 – On Liberty (p14-15)

-John Stuart Mill was born in London, May 20th 1806.
+John Stuart Mill was born in London, May 20th, 1806.
 His father James Mill was a Scottish philosopher and Economist, who moved in important intellectual circles.
 The young Mill was educated by his father and Jeremy Bentham – the leading exponent of Utilitarian philosophy.
 His father hoped that John would become a leading intellect to advance the course of Utilitarianism, and the precious John exceeded his father’s hopes and expectations.
-By the age of eight he was making strides to becoming fluent in Latin and Greek, and becoming very widely read.
+By the age of eight, he was making strides to becoming fluent in Latin and Greek and becoming very widely read.
 He also became schooled in the most important economic ideas of the time, such as David Ricardo and Adam Smith.

 However, his intense study contributed to a nervous breakdown when he was 20.
 Mill stated that this breakdown was related to the physical and mental intensity of his studying, which denied an opportunity for few other pursuits.
 However, after this breakdown, his interests widened, he came to love the poetry of Wordsworth and travelling in the mountains.

 In 1830, he met Harriet Taylor, who became a life-long friend and companion.
-When they first met Taylor was married to John Taylor.
+When they first met, Harriet was married to John Taylor.
 But, despite her marriage, the couple became close and spent much time together.
-Despite maintaining a chaste relationship, the close friendship scandalised Victorian society and because of this they were partly excluded from some social circles.
+Despite maintaining a chaste relationship, the close friendship scandalised Victorian society and because of this, they were partly excluded from some social circles.
 The friendship with Taylor was built on a strong intellectual sympathy.
 They shared similar ideas and Mill treated Taylor as intellectual equal.
 Mill had a strong belief that women should be treated equally and should be given the vote.
 This was a very radical position for the first part of the Nineteenth Century.
 Mill credited Harriet with influencing many of his works, such as ‘On Liberty’.
 Some works, such as the ‘Subjection of Women’ (1869) were mainly written by Taylor, but Mill’s name was put on it.

 In 1851, after the death of John Taylor, the couple married but unfortunately, after the marriage, Harriet developed Tuberculosis and she died after only seven years of marriage.
 After Harriet’s death in 1858, her daughter Helen gave up a career as an actress to be Mill’s secretary and personal assistant.
 The two worked well together.